 These types of IV fluids are used to treat hypokalemia, volume preload before anaesthesia.

-Derived from highly branched starch, the amylopectin molecule.
+Derived from a highly branched starch, the amylopectin molecule.
 This molecule has been stabilized by a substitution reaction.
 Examples include elohes, hesteril, hextend, etc. A third-generation of hydroxyethyl starch with more effectiveness called tetrastarch has been developed.